Being one of the coolest guys on Earth has its pressures, but Johannes Hoesflot Klaebo can manage

 Klaebo carried it all with aplomb.

-At Beijing, Klaebo has had to repeat at 25, and we all know that can be a bastard.
+At Beijing, Klaebo has had to repeat at 25, and we all know that can be a bear.
 Few fans can attend.
 Covid menaces, including in the Norwegian contingent, with at least one team coach stranded at home and waiting to test negative.
 Norwegian flags — you might count six, oh wait, maybe seven.
 Mr. Hoesflot must remain at home at 79 “on the couch,” his grandson said, with health issues in recent years, a hospitalization this past November.
 The course is an elevated brute that sent Klaebo off to reside in the Italian Alps to prep.
 Of the unforgiving nature of repeating at something, anything, he said, “I can agree on that, for sure.”

 Klaebo has carried it all with 99 percent aplomb, while acknowledging the heft.

-Let’s see: He finished a gobsmacking 40th this past Sunday in a skiathlon some geeks suspected he would win, conserved energy when things got hopeless and romped right on past Norwegian reporters in a huff and a rarity.
+Let’s see: He finished a gobsmacking 40th Sunday in a skiathlon some geeks suspected he would win, conserved energy when things got hopeless and romped right on past Norwegian reporters in a huff and a rarity.
 He won the sprint gold medal on Tuesday — so he did repeat! — and said, “There has been a lot of talk about it, almost [people saying] I shall win this race,” and it’s always tricky winning some race with people saying one shall.
 Then he tried big distance and got bronze in the 15-kilometer classic on Friday behind two favorites, a breakthrough in a distance event he found just about “as good as a gold.”
 Three races remain.

 Actually, he tends to give long, thought-out answers in English, peppering them with the word “yeah” as a break between passages.

 “It’s been for sure a lot of pressure,” he said Tuesday.
 “I would say especially the last two weeks it’s been really difficult with, we’ve got this covid situation in the team, and my coach” — not his grandfather in this reference — “staying at home, watching the race on the television.
 So it’s been stressful and just been trying to do everything we can to prepare ourselves as good as we can. . . .
 But, yeah, the pressure, it’s been tough, but I think it’s been the same as I had in PyeongChang.
-It’s been almost the same, and I’ve been trying, I’ve been quite used to it, so I think we have handled it as good as we can and the biggest pressures are something we put on ourselves, I would say.”
+It’s been almost the same, and I’ve been trying, I’ve been quite used to it, so I think we have handled it as good as we can, and the biggest pressures are something we put on ourselves, I would say.”

 He has forgone some big races out of covid conscience, coped with his grandfather’s difficulties, coped with his team’s difficulties, coped with mountain training and found that “when it all comes down to the race, for sure it’s worth it.
 But I’m really looking forward for getting home and seeing my family a bit more and try to lower the shoulders a little bit and try to enjoy a bit more.”

-The gold had eased the mind, so on Friday after the bronze he said, “For sure, I think making this one the first one in the distance race, medal, it means a lot to me and especially the way I did it, like, we had, this one was in an individual race, and normally I guess a lot of people have been thinking the first one will come in a mass start, so doing it in a different way, and to, yeah, I think it was really big today to just go out there and to have only focus on myself, to try to race against myself.”
+The gold had eased the mind, so on Friday after the bronze he said, “For sure, I think making this one the first one in the distance race, medal, it means a lot to me, and especially the way I did it, like, we had, this one was in an individual race, and normally I guess a lot of people have been thinking the first one will come in a mass start, so doing it in a different way, and to, yeah, I think it was really big today to just go out there and to have only focus on myself, to try to race against myself.”

 It was the sound of the star relishing a turn as the comer.